TA18251-Twenty-Thousand-Leagues-Under-the-Seas-2023-CROP.jpg

 Amid the vast sea of innovation that defines contemporary culture, undersea cables exist beneath the surface as profound marvels of modern technology—evocative of the mysterious depths explored in Jules Verne’s Twenty Thousand Leagues Under the Sea.
 These concealed strands of fiber-optic brilliance traverse vast oceans, resonating through the currents of global communication.
 Seamlessly transmitting data across borders, they weave a network of international connectivity and access to the virtual world.
 Much like Captain Nemo’s Nautilus, these invisible pathways underpin e-commerce, financial systems, and remote labor, navigating the complex structures of real-time global dialogue.
 Within this submerged architecture, information flows and human collaboration form a symphony—quietly binding disparate systems to the global economy.
 Beyond their physical presence, submarine networks transcend infrastructure itself, symbolizing a boundless world of connection.
 Just as Verne's literary journey ventured into the unknown, these cables extend toward uncharted horizons of human connection, redefining the parameters of modern existence.

-Q: What sparked your interest in undersea cables as an infrastructure?
+Q: What inspired your interest in undersea cables as a foundational infrastructure?

-Q: In your work, beyond being a technological infrastructure, how do undersea cables convey and reflect human cultural, social, and emotional connections?
+Q: Beyond their technological function, how do undersea cables reflect human cultural, social, and emotional connections in your work?

-Q: How do you express the "tangible and intangible, visible and invisible" characteristics of undersea cables in your creations?
+Q: How do you visually express the tension between the tangible and intangible, the visible and invisible, in your depiction of undersea cables?